marukosy124/shopping-website/README.md

 This is an individual project for the course IERG4210 - Web Programming and Security at the Chinese University of Hong Kong.

 This project aims to create a shopping website with optional membership system.
 An admin panel is also included for data management.
-PayPal APIs are integrated for payment processing.
+PayPal APIs are used for payment processing.

 ## Demo